Table of Contents

 Using demonstrative adjectives properly helps you speak and write more clearly, allowing for better communication in both everyday situations and formal settings.

-- This and these refer to things that are close in distance or time.
+- This and these refer to nouns that are close to the speaker.

-- That and those refer to things that are farther away.
+- That and those refer to nouns that are farther away.

 - This and that are used with singular nouns.